ghshen1/ghshen1.github.io/_pages/about.md

 My research interests are in general statistical machine learning and nonparametric statistics, including deep nonparametric regressions and classifications, neural network approximation theories and high-dimensional statistics, etc.

-Recently, I have been studying statistical learning theories for deep learning from estimation and optimzation perspetives.
+Recently, I have been studying statistical learning theories for deep learning from generalization and appriximation perspetives.
 I am also interetsed in optimization theories of deep neural networks.